Pakistan links train hijacking to ‘Afghan handlers’ and Indian mastermind

 Pakistan says 346 hostages rescued from hijacked train, operation over

-Chaudhry also referred to the media coverage carried out by Indian mainstream channels, which relied on videos shared by the Balochistan Liberation Army (BLA), the separatist group responsible for the attack, and accused them of using images generated by artificial intelligence or old incidents.
+Chaudhry also referred to the media coverage carried out by Indian mainstream channels, which relied on videos shared by the Baloch Liberation Army (BLA), the separatist group responsible for the attack, and accused them of using images generated by artificial intelligence or old incidents.

 During the briefing which lasted more than an hour, Chaudhry, along with Balochistan’s Chief Minister Sarfraz Bugti, offered some details of the military operation — named Operation Green Bolan — that culminated in the release of hundreds of passengers from the train following a 36-hour standoff that began on March 11.